Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 | LUMI-M |          |           |          | 0.1 TB/s | 0.4 TB/s |
 | LUMI-F |          |           |          |          | 0.4 TB/s |

-The different partitions presented in the table corresponds to
+The different partitions presented in the table correspond to

   - **LUMI-G:** the AMD MI250x GPU nodes
   - **LUMI-C:** the CPU nodes
   - **LUMI-M:** the login nodes, LUMI-D, the largemem nodes and the management racks
   - **LUMI-P:** the four Lustre filesystems using mechanical disk
-  - **LUMI-F:** the Lustre filesystem using flash based storage
+  - **LUMI-F:** the Lustre filesystem using Flash-based storage

 ## LUMI-C